 Hindu calendar is also called as Panchanga.
 There are basically two Hindu calendars followed in a different region of India.

 In north India, people follow Vikram samvat as the calendar, named after king Vikramaditya and starts in 57 BCE.
 It is a lunar calendar takes into account the movement of the moon.
 This calendar also has 12 months like the Gregorian calendar.
 However, there are 354 days in a year according to the Lunar calendar compared to 365 days in the Gregorian calendar.
 Hence every third and fifth year in a cycle of five years has 13 months (the 13th month is called Adhik Maas).

-What is the main difference between Lunar and Solar cycle based calendar?
+Difference between Lunar and Solar cycle based calendar

 In South India, Shalivahan Saka is being followed, based on solar movements.
 According to the lunar cycle based calendar, New year shall fall in spring, “King of all seasons”.

 Whereas, as per the solar based calendar, New year shall fall in autumn.

 In lunar calendars, waxing and waning cycle of the moon, two paksha forms, Shuklapaksha and Kishan paksha.
 One paksha has 15 days, Shukla Paksha ends with a full moon (Poornima) and Krishan Paksha ends with no moon day (Amavasya).